-How to Edit Any Web Page in your Browser - Digital Inspiration
+How to Edit Any Web Page in your Browser

 - The developer tools will open in the lower half of your browser and the corresponding DOM element will be selected.

 - Double-click the selected node and it will switch to edit mode.
-Now replace the selected text with any other phrase and click outside the Chrome Dev Tools window to apply the changes.
+Now change the text inside Dev Tools and click outside the Chrome Dev Tools window to apply the changes.

+If you are familiar with HTML tags, you can use the same technique to not just edit the text on web pages but also replace images, change formatting styles, and more.

-The Chrome Inspect Tool technique is useful for making a couple of quick edits but if you are make a number of edits on a web page, there’s a better approach.
+The Chrome Inspect Tool technique is useful for making a couple of quick edits but if you are making multiple text changes on a web page, there’s a better approach.

-Edit Web Pages Like a Wiki
+Edit Websites Like a Wiki

-Go to your browser menu, select Tools and then choose Developer Tools from the menu.
-This will open the Dev Tools and now switch to the Console tab.
-Type the following command in the console window and hit Enter.
+Go to your browser menu, select Tools, choose Developer Tools and then choose JavaScript console.
+If you are in Safari for Mac, choose the Develop menu, and then choose Show JavaScript Console.
+In Firefox, go to Tools > Web Developer > Show Web Console.

+Inside the console window, type the following JavaScript code at the command prompt and hit Enter.

-document.body.contentEditable = true
+document.body.contentEditable = true;

 What this will do is make your entire web page editable just like a Wiki or a Word document.
 You can now click anywhere on the web page and start typing.

-Please do note that web page edits are temporary and the changes be lost when you close the browser.
+Please do note that web page edits are temporary and the changes are lost when you close the browser.
 The technique is however still handy if you are taking screenshots of web pages and would like to conceal or replace some phrase before capturing the image.